-As pancake Tuesday or Strove Day fast approaches on the 5th of March, we thought we would share some of the best places in Belfast to enjoy delicious pancakes.
+As pancake Tuesday or Strove Day fast takes place on the 5th of March, we thought we would share some of the best places enjoy delicious pancakes in Belfast.
 That’s if you don’t fancy making your own, it’s always nice to go out and treat yourself.

 Don’t worry there are also plenty of places that do healthy pancakes that taste just as nice if you’re on a health kick.
 But first, let’s tell you a little bit more about the history surrounding Pancake day.